Woodland Park Zoological Society: $64.7M Revenue, $58.5M Expenses

 - 2023

 Woodland Park Zoological Society reported $64.7M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Financial health is a strength: Woodland Park Zoological Society carries a healthy operating-reserve cushion against $58.5M in annual expenses, the kind of balance-sheet stability that helps an organization weather funding gaps without cutting programs.

 Five-year revenue trajectory is strongly positive: Woodland Park Zoological Society has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $2.4M against $64.7M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Woodland Park Zoological Society works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Woodland Park Zoological Society Compares

-Woodland Park Zoological Society directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 82/100 is 9 points above the Environment & Animals category average.
-The organization holds 18.7 months of operating reserves, indicating strong financial stability.
+Woodland Park Zoological Society earns a NonprofitTruth efficiency grade of B (72/100).
+That is 9 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 3.65% of total revenue.
+The organization holds 18.7 months of operating reserves, indicating strong financial cushion.

 Revenue History